DeloitteAU/rhythm-ui/CONTRIBUTING.md

 Each package falls into one of the following categories:

-- **Subsystem:** A package that contains common functionality and/or business logic used by multiple components.
+- **Subsystem:** A package that contains common functionality and/or business logic used by multiple base components.
-- **Base Component:** A package that contains only Sass and/or *vanilla* business logic Javascript.
+- **Base Component:** A package that contains only Sass and/or vanilla Javascript.
 - **Adapter:** A Package that encapsulates a base component for a specific framework. eg React, Vue or even jQuery.

 ## Sass